 Next up on our list of blog writing tips sort of ties into the point above but takes it one step further.

 We touched on this briefly earlier as it related to choosing blog topics, but now we are going to take it a step further as it relates to your writing style.

 It’s when you talk about your thoughts and assumptions instead of your experiences.

-Writing a blog post is really just about vomiting your thoughts on a subject out onto to your keyboard, but writing truly great content is more about injecting your actual and personal experiences into the subject you are writing about.
+Writing a blog post is really just about vomiting your thoughts on a subject out onto your keyboard, but writing truly great content is more about injecting your actual and personal experiences into the subject you are writing about.